Connect with others who understand.

 Because your doctor understands how your MS has progressed and how you’ve responded to DMTs, they can recommend which MS therapy is most likely to be effective for you if you decide to switch.

-Read “Switching DMTs for MS: 3 Signs It Might Be Time To Change.”
+Read DMTs for MS: 3 Signs It Might Be Switch and What To Know.

-Although starting HE DMTs earlier is better, your neurologist may not recommend one as a first therapy due to concerns about side effects.
+Although starting highly effective DMTs earlier is better, your neurologist may not recommend one as a first therapy due to concerns about side effects.

-More serious adverse side effects of HE DMTs can include:
+More serious adverse side effects of highly effective DMTs can include:

 • Basal cell carcinoma, a type of skin cancer

-• Progressive multifocal leukoencephalopathy (PML), a disease of the white matter of the brain, caused by a viral infection
+• Progressive multifocal leukoencephalopathy, a serious brain disease caused by a viral infection

-• Posterior reversible encephalopathy, a syndrome characterized by a spectrum of neurological and radiological features such as headache, seizures, altered mental status, and vision loss
+• Posterior reversible encephalopathy, a neurological condition that involves headache, seizures, altered mental status, and vision loss

 Building a Community

-Are you thinking of switching to a HE DMT for multiple sclerosis?
+Are you thinking of switching to a highly effective DMT for multiple sclerosis?
 Share your thoughts and experiences in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.